leandrocp/mdex/usage-rules.md

 # MDEx Usage Rules

-MDEx is a fast, extensible Markdown library for Elixir.
-It parses Markdown into an AST (`MDEx.Document`) and renders to HTML, HEEx, JSON, XML, normalized Markdown, or Quill Delta.
+MDEx parses Markdown into an AST (`MDEx.Document`).
+It can render HTML, HEEx, JSON, XML, CommonMark, or Quill Delta.

-This file is the source of truth for coding agents working with MDEx.
+This file gives API rules for developers and coding agents.

 ## Agent Defaults